Dictation

 Why Voice Changes Everything

-When typing, you edit yourself.
-You simplify complex ideas, skip context, lose nuance.
-When speaking, you share everything on your mind - the full problem, constraints, edge cases you're worried about.
+When you type, you edit yourself.
+You simplify complex ideas, skip context, and lose nuance.
+When you speak, you share everything on your mind - the full problem, the constraints, the edge cases you're worried about.

-Use dictation continuously for rapid back-and-forth discussions in Agent mode.
-Instead of typing careful, structured prompts, think out loud about the problem.
-When Caret asks clarifying questions, respond immediately and iterate until you have a solid plan.
+Use Dictation constantly in Plan mode for rapid back-and-forth discussions.
+Instead of typing careful, structured prompts, think about a problem.
+Caret asks clarifying questions, respond immediately, and iterate until having a solid plan.

-Typing friction prevented real collaboration.
+The friction of typing was holding back real collaboration.
 Voice removes that friction.

 Getting Started